Radio emission from beyond the light cylinder in millisecond pulsars: Description of pulsar profiles and RVM fitting

 \subsubsection{J2129-5721}

 The profile has a width of about 180\degr.
 It consists of a strong double-peaked feature and a weak trailing component.
-It is a low-level of emission preceding the pulse that extends to such large widths.
 The PA swing has a downwards slope and shows orthogonal jumps.
 Accounting for those, an RVM fit yields $\alpha=29\pm3$\degr\ and $\zeta=47\pm5$\degr.